 In 2019, Melon supported their 2nd national competition for hydrogen powered small model cars between 8 school teams from 7 Bulgarian towns.
 As soon as the COVID-19 lockdown is over, the winner will be going to an international event.

-In 2020, again, we’ll back up the participation of 5 Bulgarian schools at the national competition for hydrogen powered small model cars Horizon Grand Prix 2020.
+In 2020, again, we backed up the participation of 5 Bulgarian schools at the national competition for hydrogen powered small model cars Horizon Grand Prix 2020.

-School of Arts and Crafts for Socially Disadvantaged Children in the village of Rusalya near Veliko Tarnovo is our newly supported organization.
-It provides talented and gifted children from underprivileged families with free quality education and upbringing.
-For 6 years now, they offer individual approach and professional care, excellent facilities and a loving environment to kids who cannot afford much in life.
-They live and study with a team of teachers, mentors, experts and artists who lead them to self-knowledge and self-expression.
+School of Arts and Crafts for Socially Disadvantaged Children in the village of Rusalya near Veliko Tarnovo provides talented and gifted children from underprivileged families with free quality education and upbringing.
+For 7 years now, they have offered individual approach and professional care, excellent facilities and a loving environment to kids who cannot afford much in life to bring them motivationa and confidence.

-In 2020, Melon will support the building of new sleeping facilities so that before the start of the school year, they’d be able to admit new kids.
+In 2020, Melon supported the building of new sleeping facilities so that before the start of the school year, they’d be able to admit new kids.

 2020 was unprecedented.
 The pandemic affected every business and organization around the world.
 As part of our efforts to keep our team-members safe, we cancelled all Melon’s live events, including software development conferences, team-buildings, parties, etc. We also saw that many non-profit organizations are struggling either to ensure their sustainability in the times of recession, or to meet their beneficiaries’ new dire needs imposed by the rapid spread of the pandemic.
 That’s why we redirected our Birthday and Christmas parties’ budgets to two Bulgarian NGOs fighting life-threatening situations.
 These are: